Public Boating Course

 For other New Jersey courses go to www.usps.org and click on Boating Course Schedule from the fly-out menu.
 Then type in your zip code.

 The course runs approximately two hours each night from 7 to 9 or 9:15 pm one night each week for seven weeks.
-Because of the breath of material being taught, some sessions may run to 9:30 pm.
-For the first hour a small group of students work with an individual instructor.
+Because of the breadth of material being taught, some sessions may run to 9:30 pm.
+For the first hour, a small group of students works with an individual instructor.
 The second hour is a lecture.

 Week 1 Welcome and registration